By Kathy Carey, MAT

 As parents and grandparents, we can

-only effect change in our communities and in the wider world if we change our perceptions and behaviors.
+only effect change in our communities and the wider world if we change our perceptions and behaviors.
 The cure for ego confusion (seeing our children as representations of ourselves, who, thus, must be perfect at all times) is first to recognize that we have it.
 Then we must inform our- selves, using reputable sources, about typical child development.* Finally, we must adhere to Montessori’s charge “to follow the child” (Montessori, 1949, p.
 231), an endeavor that entails much observation.
-And observation, as Montessori teachers know, is a skill and an art requiring knowledge, effort, and patience.
+Observation, as Montessori teachers know, is a skill and an art requiring knowledge, effort, and patience.

 References